GEOS-DEV/GEOS/src/docs/sphinx/basicExamples/multiphaseFlow/Example.rst

 Multiphase flow solver
 -----------------------

-In GEOSX, the setup of a multiphase simulation starts in the **Solvers** XML block of the input file.
+In GEOS, the setup of a multiphase simulation starts in the **Solvers** XML block of the input file.
 This example relies on a solver of type **CompositionalMultiphaseFVM** that implements a fully implicit finite-volume scheme based on the standard two-point approximation of the flux (TPFA).
 More information on this solver can be found at :ref:`CompositionalMultiphaseFlow`.

 Let us have a closer look at the **Solvers** XML block displayed below.
-The solver has a name (here, ``compflow``) that can be chosen by the user and is not imposed by GEOSX.
+The solver has a name (here, ``compflow``) that can be chosen by the user and is not imposed by GEOS.
 Note that this name is used in the **Events** XML block to trigger the application of the solver.
 Using the ``targetRegions`` attribute, the solver defines the target regions on which it is applied.
 In this example, there is only one region, named ``reservoir``.